magento/devdocs/src/cloud/docker/docker-mftf.md

 1. Prepare environment

-    - Add MFTF dependency via Composer tou your project,
+    - Add the MFTF dependency to your project using Composer.

     ```bash
     composer require "magento/magento2-functional-testing-framework" --no-update